willward20/willward20.github.io/_projects/ACC-active-inverse/index.md

 {% include image-gallery.html images="results.png" height="400" %}

-* We test our method in two scenarios: a pursuit game and a driving assistant game
+* We test our method in two scenarios: a **pursuit** game and a **driving assistant** game.
+* **Pursuit:** Follower (human) pursues one the leader's (robot's) three rovers.
+* **Driving Assistant:** Follower drives through a warehouse, tracking a trajectory suggested by the leader (a driving assistant).
-* Across both scenarios, the leader plans control actions that clearly distinguish the follower's trajectories under each of its possible objectives.
+* Across both scenarios, the leader plans control actions that **clearly distinguish the follower's trajectories** under each of its possible objectives.

 {% include youtube-video.html id="csQpXJh1SmM" autoplay= "false"%}

 * The video above visualizes the follower's trajectories under each of its possible objectives in Gazebo.
+* The colored distributions on the ground show where the leader expects the follower to drive, depending on its objective (red, green, or blue).

 ## Technical Contributions